 Assuming that the property is an AST, a Section 21 notice may be used by a landlord to gain possession of the property provided that the fixed part of the AST (normally 6 months) has expired.
 There are other methods available however a Section 21 notice can be used to evict the tenant and repossess the property without giving a reason for doing so.
 Provided that the correct procedure has been observed, this is also a mandatory ground for possession meaning that the court must grant a possession order in favour of the landlord.

 It is vital however that the Section 21 notice is drafted in the correct form and is correctly served.
 The Section 21 notice must be in writing and provide two months’ notice to the tenant.
-The service and notice dates must be considered on a case by case basis and it is extremely important that the dates calculated in accordance with the payment of rent and the tenancy agreement.
+The service and notice dates must be considered on a case-by-case basis and it is extremely important that the dates are calculated in accordance with the payment of rent and the tenancy agreement.

-If you wish to obtain possession of a residential property or if you have received a Section 21 notice and you have any queries regarding the process or implications of the same, you can either click HERE to apply online, or alternatively call us Chester 01244 893133 for a FREE 30 minute initial consultation with one of our expert lawyers.
+If you wish to obtain possession of a residential property or if you have received a Section 21 notice and you have any queries regarding the process or implications of the same, you can either contact us online, or alternatively call our commercial property solicitors in Chester on 01244 893133 for a FREE 30-minute initial consultation with our civil litigation team.